 What is a Gantt Chart and Why Is It Important?

+Before to create a simple Gantt chart example for a construction project, let’s discuss the importance of this amazing tool.
 Charts and diagrams have been used by professionals for centuries.
 A Polish engineer “Karol Adamiecki” devised the Gantt Chart in 1896 and named it “The Harmonogram”.
 An American project management consultant Henry Gantt created his own version 15 years after Karol Adamiecki.
 Gantt Charts were widely used during the World War I. Walter Polakov a Russian Engineer introduced this chart to the Soviet Union in 1929 and used it for the development of the First Five Year Plan of the Soviet Union.

 After the evolution of personal computers, desktop applications are created for Gantt Charts.
 Today professionals from various industries use this powerful tool for project management and control.
 Softwares like Primavera P6 and Microsoft Project involve advanced versions of Gantt Charts.